The physics of superconductor-ferromagnet hybrid structures: Summary

-In S/F/S junctions, the superconducting transition temperature $T_c$ is significantly influenced by the presence of the additional superconducting (S) layer.
-The Cooper pair wave function in such structures can adopt either a symmetric or antisymmetric configuration relative to the center of the ferromagnetic (F) layer.
-The symmetry is determined by the structure’s parameters and corresponds to the configuration that minimizes the system's free energy, thereby maximizing $T_c$.
-This behavior leads to the possibility of $0$–$\pi$ phase transitions, resulting in oscillatory $T_c(d_F)$ dependencies in hybrid S/F/S structures.
-Theoretical analysis within the framework of quasiclassical Usadel equations confirms that $T_c$ exhibits damped oscillations as a function of the F-layer thickness $d_F$ (see Fig.~\ref{fig_AS}(e)), a result that has been corroborated by multiple experiments (see Fig.~\ref{fig_AS}(f)).

-Moreover, under suitable conditions, multiple $0$–$\pi$ transitions can occur, giving rise to complex $T_c(d_F)$ profiles, as predicted theoretically in Ref.~\cite{Karabassov2019}.
-These phenomena illustrate the sensitive interplay between superconductivity and ferromagnetism in proximity-coupled systems.

-Another intriguing effect, originally observed in SN hybrid structures~\cite{Sidorenko1996} and later thoroughly investigated in SF hybrids~\cite{Sidorenko2013}, is the appearance of a positive curvature in the temperature dependence of the upper critical magnetic field $H_{c2}(T)$.
-Notably, this nonlinearity in $H_{c2}(T)$ becomes increasingly pronounced with thicker ferromagnetic layers.

-This effect was observed in Cu$_{41}$Ni$_{59}$/Nb/Cu$_{41}$Ni$_{59}$ spin-valve trilayers~\cite{Sidorenko2013}, as summarized in Fig.~\ref{fig_sid_ab}.
-Samples were fabricated using a wedge deposition technique to achieve a range of F-layer thicknesses $d_{F1}$ and $d_{F2}$ within a single run.
-The experiments revealed a transition from oscillatory to reentrant behavior in $T_c(d_F)$ upon applying an external magnetic field.
-A quantitative fit using a single parameter set yielded excellent agreement with theoretical predictions, affirming that Fulde–Ferrell–Larkin–Ovchinnikov (FFLO)-like physics underlies the anomalous superconducting properties of these spin-valve core trilayers.

-\subsubsection{Summary}
+\section{Summary}

-The review covers the fundamentals of the proximity effect in SF bilayers and SFS Josephson juncitons, where superconducting correlations penetrate the ferromagnet with spatial oscillations due to the exchange field.
-These oscillations lead to the formation of $\pi$ states and critical temperature ($T_c$) oscillations and reentrant behavior.
-Josephson junctions containing ferromagnetic layers, such as SFS and SIsFS junctions, exhibit unique current–phase relations (CPRs), including non-sinusoidal and hysteretic behavior due to higher harmonic contributions.
+This review covers recent progress in the physics and applications of superconductor–ferromagnet hybrid structures.
+We begin with the fundamentals of the proximity effect in SF bilayers and SFS Josephson junctions, where superconducting correlations penetrate the ferromagnet and undergo spatial oscillations due to the exchange field.
+These oscillations lead to the formation of $\pi$ states, as well as oscillations and reentrant behavior of the critical temperature.
+Consequently, Josephson junctions containing ferromagnetic layers—such as SFS and SIsFS junctions—exhibit unique current–phase relations.
+These can include non-sinusoidal and hysteretic behavior, which originate from higher harmonic contributions.